hyperfi/my-portfolio/howto.md

 # HOWTO: Deploy the Nuclear Physicist Portfolio (Vue 3 + Vite) on Vercel with Supabase

-This guide walks you through deploying your Vue 3 + Vite site to Vercel and configuring Supabase (auth + a posts table) so the Blog and Admin pages work in production.
+This guide walks you through deploying your Vue 3 + Vite site to Vercel and configuring Supabase (auth + a posts table + storage for media) so the Blog and Admin pages work in production.

 Project snapshot
 - Frontend: Vue 3, Vite, Tailwind, Vue Router (history mode)